nattadasu/FileBot/README.md

 However, the most important files were:

-* `filepath_posix.groovy` and `filepath_windows.groovy` on modules folder are
+* `filepath.groovy` on modules folder are the scripts that handles
-  the scripts that handles <u>(default) drive logic</u>.
-By default, it tries to find the drive that have most free space, and if it's not found, it will use the default drive.
+  <u>(default) drive logic</u>.
+By default, it tries to find the drive that have
+  most free space, and if it's not found, it will use the default drive.
 You can override by changing `override` variable on the script.
 * `common_` are shared scripts that does not have OS-specific behavior (drive logic, etc.), and only contains common logic to handle <u>file name</u>.